palinka/time_at_enklave/README.md

 ### Windows
 Use CMake to generate a Visual Studio project; tested with Visual Studio 2019.

+### CLion

+This repo contains the '.idea' folder used by the IDE CLion.

 # Dependencies and 3rd party

 [date.h](include/date.h) is included in folder 'includes/' for convenience.
 See [github](https://github.com/HowardHinnant/date) for original source.